 By way of cultural response, three significant ‘biker’ films were shot in the UK in the early-60s, before the narrative of cultural anxiety moved onto the hippies, and psychedelia made the rockers suddenly appear quaint and old fashioned (until some of them became Hell’s Angels and the moral panic started over).
 These films adopted the rebellious theme of the US movies but filtered through our own national character and narrative traditions, producing a tight huddle of much more socially aware ‘kitchen sink’ and, in one case, sci-fi dramas.
 These were urban, claustrophobic, and bleak, with little of the romance of the open road that characterized their American counterparts.
 Neither were bikers the subjects of the movies.
 Rather, these were dramatic and genre pieces that featured rockers as primary characters within much more complex narratives than the AIP Hell’s Angels pictures.

 Some People, directed by Clive Donner (1962) dealt with juvenile delinquency and the impossibility of genuine social mobility.
-Sidney J. Furie’s The Leather Boys (1964), from the 1961 novel by Gillian Freeman, explored working-class gender dynamics and homosexuality in the London rocker scene.
+Sidney J. Furie’s The Leather Boys (1964), from the 1961 novel by Gillian Freeman, explored homosexuality in the working-class London rocker scene.
 And The Damned, (US These Are The Damned, 1961, released 1963), from a novel by H.L.
 Lawrence and directed by Joseph Losey for Hammer Films, was downright Shakespearean and apocalyptic…

 Losey (1909–1984), who had worked with Bertolt Brecht, was a blacklisted director in his own country, having declined to testify before the House of Un-American Activities Committee in 1951.
 He found sanctuary in Britain, and his UK film credits include The Servant; King and Country; Accident; Figures in a Landscape; The Go-Between; A Doll’s House; The Assassination of Trotsky; and Modesty Blaise.
-In The Damned, Losey takes the premise of Lawrence’s novel, The Children of Light (1960) – a blend of John Wyndham’s The Midwich Cuckoos (1957) and Wilmar H. Shiras’ Children of the Atom (1953) – in which a government-sanctioned military research facility is experimenting on children to breed a race capable of surviving a nuclear war, and uses it to explore the relationship between political and street-level violence.
-An American tourist, a Bohemian artist, and the leader of a gang of rockers and his sister stumble across the secret, and things do not end well.
+In The Damned, Losey takes the premise of Lawrence’s novel, The Children of Light (1960) – a blend of John Wyndham’s The Midwich Cuckoos (1957) and Wilmar H. Shiras’ Children of the Atom (1953) – and uses it to explore the relationship between political and street-level violence.

 The similarity of the film’s title to The MGM movie Village of the Damned (1960), an adaptation of Wyndham’s Midwich Cuckoos, was no coincidence, but an opportunistic attempt to cash in on the critical and box office success of the earlier film, with the notional similarities of uncanny and hyper-intelligent children.
 Unfortunately, co-producers Colombia Pictures stalled the release of The Damned until 1963 because of its political content.
 It was finally released in London as the second feature in a Hammer double bill with Michael Carreras’ Maniac.
 Although Village of the Damned had received an ‘A’ certificate in the UK, The Damned was rated ‘X’, despite only moderate violence and no more than veiled hints of sexual relationships.
 The film was released in the US as These Are The Damned, with 17 minutes of material removed, making the story practically incoherent.